paulchambaz/afu-study/paper/paper.typ

 q_rand_is = critic(batch['observations'], random_actions) - random_pi
 ```

-For consistency with the log-probabilities used elsewhere in the algorithm, this should instead use the logarithm of the uniform density:
+For consistency with the log-probabilities used elsewhere in the algorithm,
+this should instead use the logarithm of the uniform density:

 ```
 q_rand_is = critic(batch['observations'], random_actions) - log(random_pi)
 ```

-These corrections align with both the mathematical principles of the algorithm and the authors' actual implementation in their source code repository.
-While these inconsistencies are minor and likely typographical in nature, they are worth noting for those aiming to implement CALQL correctly.
+These corrections align with both the mathematical principles of the algorithm
+and the authors' actual implementation in their source code repository.
+While
+these inconsistencies are minor and likely typographical in nature, they are
+worth noting for those aiming to implement CALQL correctly.

+=== Implementation Notes on IQL

+In our review of the Implicit Q-Learning implementation presented in the
+original paper, we identified a minor inconsistency in the provided formula
+that we corrected in our implementation:

+The policy loss function in Equation (7) of the paper shows:

+$
+L_pi (phi.alt) = EE_((s,a)~D) \
+[ exp(beta (Q_theta (s, a) - V_psi (s))) log pi_phi.alt (a | s) ]
+$

+However, since this is a loss function that should be minimized during optimization, the correct formula should include a negative sign:

+$
+L_pi (phi.alt) = EE_((s,a)~D) \
+[ exp(beta (Q_theta (s, a) - V_psi (s))) log pi_phi.alt (a | s) ]
+$

+This correction aligns with the mathematical principles of advantage-weighted
+regression, where the objective is to maximize the likelihood of actions with
+high advantages.
+While this inconsistency is minor and likely typographical in
+nature, it's worth noting for those aiming to implement IQL correctly.

 == Appendix C